jkeirstead/suslabs/README.md

 ## Limitations

-The package currently plots the data in its raw form.
-No corrections have been made to convert, for example, `TEMPERATURE` values into degrees Celsius.
-This will be introduced in future versions.
+The package will attempt to transform data from the raw sensor values to real measurements, for example, converting `TEMP` values into degrees Celsius.
+However at present these transformations are only defined for `TEMP` and `HUMIDITY`.